cyberphone/doc/payments/review-secure-payment-confirmation.md

 - No support for PoS payments.
 Google/W3C seem to be fairly alone pushing on-line-only payment systems as can be seen in this recent study: https://www.arkwright.de/wp-content/uploads/2021/08/ARKWRIGHT-EUROPEAN-MOBILE-PAYMENT.pdf.
-- Due to the need for merchants accessing registers holding sensitive card data as well as authenticating users aided by their respective bank, merchant integration gets quite complex, making outsourcing (*including SPC invocation*) to payment integrators like Stripe etc., the only realistic alternative for the majority of merchants.![Untitled](https://user-images.githubusercontent.com/8044211/128723712-f7830b57-4bff-4435-a380-61374b51c6a5.png)
+- Due to the need for merchants accessing registers holding sensitive card data as well as authenticating users aided by their respective bank, merchant integration gets quite complex, making outsourcing to payment integrators like Stripe etc., the only realistic alternative for the majority of merchants.![Untitled](https://user-images.githubusercontent.com/8044211/128723712-f7830b57-4bff-4435-a380-61374b51c6a5.png)
+That is, *although SPC is a Web API targeting merchants, it can in most cases not be used in that way*.

 <table><tr><td>
 Apple Pay® which was introduced back in 2014, does not suffer from these problems, with A2A support as sole exception.